yukikaze-bot/screenshot/README.md

 -   width - The width of the screenshot. (not required, default is 1920)
 -   height - The height of the screenshot. (not required, default is 1080)
 -   full - If you want a full page screenshot. (not required, default is none, put 'yes' if you want a full page screenshot)
+-   checkNsfw - If you want to check NSFW urls. (not required, default is none, put 'yes' if you want to check urls.)

 Example Requests